Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.sticker_find(type, uri, name, "=", value)

-    Searches for stickers with the given value.
+    Returns the results of a search for stickers with the given value.

     Other supported operators are: "<", ">"